Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Indianapolis has combined with its opponents to score more than 44 points in 10 of 16 games this season.
+- Indianapolis and its opponents have gone over the current 44-point total in 10 of 16 games (62.5%) this season.

-- So far this season, 50% of Jacksonville's games (8/16) have had more combined points than Sunday's over/under of 44.
+- So far this season, 50% of Jacksonville's games (8/16) have had more combined points than Sunday's total of 44.

-- Sunday's total is 2.3 points higher than the combined 41.7 PPG average of the two teams.
+- The two teams combine to average 41.7 points per game, 2.3 less than the total in this contest.

-- The 49.1 points per game these two squads have surrendered to opponents this season are 5.1 more than the 44 over/under in this contest.
+- These two squads surrender a combined 49.1 points per game, 5.1 more than this contest's over/under.

-- The average total in Colts games this season is 47.0, 3.0 points more than Sunday's total of 44.
+- Colts games this season feature an average total of 47.0 points, a number 3.0 points higher than Sunday's over/under.

-- The 45.7 PPG average total in Jaguars games this season is 1.7 points more than this game's over/under.
+- The 44-point total for this game is 1.7 points below the 45.7 points per game average total in Jaguars games this season.

 Colts stats and trends